adrienharnay/ssr-starter-pack/README.md

 #### Mapping hashed names to predictable names

-To include our assets in the document, we will need to be able to predict their dynamic name.
+In order to include our assets in the document, we will need to be able to predict their dynamic name.
 For this one, we will be using [webpack-manifest-plugin]().

 [webpack.config.client.js](./webpack.config.client.js)
 ```js